TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     dns_domain:

+        For OS VMs this specifies the search value for /etc/resolv.conf that gets set at create time.
+Updating this after create will have no effect unless maintain_resolvers is true.
         For OS VMs this specifies the domain value for /etc/hosts that gets set at create time.
 Updating this after create will have no effect.